eanzhao/psi-omni/README.md

-# Aevatar Workshop - Psi Agent Execution Guide
+# Psi Omni Agent

-Welcome to the Aevatar Workshop Psi Agent demo!
+Welcome to the Psi Omni Agent demo!
 This guide provides step-by-step instructions to run the complete workflow from agent creation to state visualization.

 ## Prerequisites